gazebosim/sdf_tutorials/composition/proposal.md

   `/robot_description` in ROS, etc.).

 * For the composition API:
-  * It was considered to expose as much of the toplogy as possible, both links and frames, and possibly joints.
+  * It was considered to expose as much of the topology as possible, both links and frames, and possibly joints.
 However, that would complicate the
   implementation:
-    * Ths `libsdformat` API would somehow have to infect existing API to allow custom-included models to popluate existing graphs explicitly.
+    * This `libsdformat` API would somehow have to infect existing API to allow custom-included models to populate existing graphs explicitly.
-    * This infection would require additional encapsulation of `libsdformat` details (e.g. XML pointser for elements).
+    * This infection would require additional encapsulation of `libsdformat` details (e.g. XML pointer for elements).
 While not necessarily bad in principle, this may be an impractical rearchitecture for the next release.